 Public Policy: This course may provide an overview of the public policy field.
 Students might take a deeper look at literature in three disciplines: neo-classical economics, political science, and public choice.
 Each point of view may be used to analyze the institutions most directly involved in policy formation (voters, interest groups, and congress) and its implementation (Congress and the bureaucracy).

 How to Earn a Graduate Degree in Public Administration

 Do you prefer to find public administration graduate schools in your city or state?
 Are you someone who wants to earn your degree without having to commute, move or attend your classes in person?

 Not every school offers multiple formats but there may be opportunities to earn a public administration grad degree part-time, full-time and online.
 Find schools on this directory by location or filter by format (online, on-campus).

-Take the Next Step with our List of 1 Public Administration Programs
+Take the Next Step with our List of 12 Public Administration & Policy Programs – Programs

 The next step is to review Public Administration Graduate programs to find the perfect masters, MPA, doctorate, or certificate for you.
 To easily review choices in a preferred category, filter by degree level.
 Then just click to contact partner schools for more information.
 Get started today!